Rosenblatt Securities Believes Microchip (MCHP) Still Has Room to Grow

-In a report released today, Hans Mosesmann from Rosenblatt Securities reiterated a Buy rating on Microchip (MCHP), with a price target of $165.00.
+Rosenblatt Securities analyst Hans Mosesmann reiterated a Buy rating on Microchip (MCHP) today and set a price target of $165.00.
 The company’s shares closed last Thursday at $143.74, close to its 52-week high of $155.36.

 According to TipRanks.com, Mosesmann is a 5-star analyst with an average return of 26.3% and a 68.6% success rate.
 Mosesmann covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Texas Instruments, and Monolithic Power.

-Microchip has an analyst consensus of Strong Buy, with a price target consensus of $166.93, representing a 19.0% upside.
+Currently, the analyst consensus on Microchip is a Strong Buy with an average price target of $167.29, which is a 19.2% upside from current levels.
 In a report released yesterday, Mizuho Securities also reiterated a Buy rating on the stock with a $158.00 price target.

 See today’s analyst top recommended stocks >>